staticshreyas/staticshreyas/README.md

 I am an undergraduate, Computer Engineering student at K.J.
 Somaiya College of Engineering.
 I am a self-motivated, creative and technically sound computer student with a keen interest in learning new technologies.
 Compatible in working both team as well as independently.

-- 💡 I am working with tensorflow and javascript to make amazing intelligent application.
+- 💡 I am working with tensorflow and javascript to make amazing intelligent applications.
 - 🌱 I’m currently learning the depths of deep learning.
 - ⚡ Available for internship opportunities.